., click here to update your profile before our next event to be entered to win a prize!

 • We recommend families work together to create a Screen Time and Social Media Agreement so everyone is on the same page and understands responsible social media practices

-• Help your student make decisions on managing the amount of time they spend on the app and consider using Instagram’s “Take a Break,” “Daily Reminder,” or “Mute Push Notification” functions or setting App Limits through Apple’s Screen Time feature or another parental control software
+• Help your student make decisions on managing the amount of time they spend on the app and consider using Instagram’s “Take a Break,” “Daily Reminder,” or “Mute Push Notification” functions or setting App Limits through the device parental controls

 • Talk with your students about social media challenges or stunts they see on Instagram that may be dangerous or harmful to their online reputation, even if it gets them social media attention